godsdammit/Auto-Design-Whitepaper/README.md

 ## Whitepaper Title

-"Architectural and Planning Models by Registration of BIM Models with Survey Property on Blockchain"
+Architectural and Planning Models by Registration of BIM Models with Survey Property on Blockchain

 ## Abstract